common-tater/daffodil/readme.md

 When a broadcaster node becomes disconnected, it doesn't need to be resilient since the source is now gone.

+## Example
+`npm run example`
+The canvas starts out with a single root broadcaster node.
+Click on the canvas to add a new node to the tree.
+To remove a node, type its ID into the text box and click remove.
+As you add and remove nodes, it will visualize the re-routing of upstream/downstream connections beteen peers.

 ## Note
 Just a prototype for the moment!